 Changes in Your Nervous System

+The idea of a chronic pain problem can be very daunting and worrying.
+You may be wondering how long it will last, what it may mean, and how much it will impact your work and home life.
 When you have chronic pain, your nervous system undergoes some changes making it much more sensitive than it used to be.
 Your body sends you pain as a response to threat – it wants you to change what you are doing to avoid causing injury.
 Normally you require some form of tissue damage or you need to be close to causing tissue damage for your body to generate a pain response.
 For example, if you step on a pin, stub your toe or catch your leg on the edge of a table, your body will generate a pain response because you have just caused a minor injury.
 When the nervous system is sensitised, ‘normal’ everyday movements that are not causing any tissue damage can generate this same response – you may find that just turning your head or lightly touching your leg causes you to experience pain.

 These changes to your nervous system started happening when your pain first began.
 Even though any injuries have now healed, your body still has ‘pain memory’ and therefore continues to behave as though you still have the injury.